Skip to content

 • Often approved by leadership

-• Link your procedures/processes to it (even if writers forget, your system can connect them later).
+Read it to understand the rule and link your procedures/processes to it (even if writers forget, your system can connect them later).

 Common confusion